Openstack: Some first steps (revisited with Opentofu)

 # I need to descompress before uploading to Openstack.

 unxz fedora-coreos-43.20260217.3.1-qemu.x86_64.qcow2.xzWe could upload the images from internet to Glance without local downloading, yes! (except for the Fedora-coreos...xz, compressed images are not supported by Glance).
-However, destroying and creating images would waste a bit too much bandwidth.
+However, destroying and creating images would waste a bit too much bandwidth downloading once and again the same file into glance.

 Upload Image to Glance